How to Create a RESTful API For Your Mobile App (Fast)

 Their large libraries have server templates in all of the most popular coding languages with plugins.

-After you finish building a mobile application you’ll need to figure out how your app is going to connect with the server.
+After you finish building an iOS app you’ll need to figure out how your app is going to connect with the server.

 Implementing a RESTful API is the solution.